-College Factual ranked Missouri University of Science and Technology as #257 out of 1,715 colleges and universities in the country on its 2021 Best Colleges list.
-This puts it in the top 15% of all schools in the nation.
+Missouri University of Science and Technology is ranked #124 out of 2,241 schools in the nation for overall quality on College Factual's 2023 Best Colleges list.
+This puts it in the top 10% of all schools in the nation.
 This is an improvement over the previous year, when Missouri University of Science and Technology held the #191 spot on the Best Overall Colleges list.

 The student to faculty ratio is often used as a measure to gauge how much access students will have to their professors - the lower the number, the better.
 At Missouri University of Science and Technology, this rate is 19 to 1, which is high when compared to the national average of 15 to 1.